OmegaPointZero/BFC/README.md

 **To-Do:**

-* Read IP, PORT and payload from tape
-* Verify that user input standard works according to BFNet documentation
 * Right now, bf's tape doesn't handle the response.
 Response routine must be updated so that:
     * If a request is made, we must be at the end of the area of the tape where memory was allocated for the request's input.
 We are past the cells that contain the target's IP, port number, and 512 cell payload buffer.
-    * The next 514 bytes (one for padding at the start to ensure null termination, 512 to handle input from a client, 1 null termination)
-* Routine for providing a 1 when calling $:
-    * Set up a listener, print the data, and resume execution at the end of the listened to data on the tape